kavishgr/tempomail/README.md

+> NOTE: **I'm refactoring the code with an interactive user interface.
+All emails will be encrypted with Protonmail's PGP.
+There will be an option to use a DarkWeb disposible email service through the TOR network.
+Stay tuned!**

 # tempomail

 **`tempomail`** is a standalone binary that allows you to create a temporary `email address` in **1 Second** and receive emails.
 It uses 1secmail's [API](https://www.1secmail.com/api/).
 No dependencies required!